 Although meat is the focus here, there are a couple of vegan-friendly menu items, including the roasted Indian cauliflower with black quinoa and a green curry sauce and edamame with chili soy glaze.
 The wine list is quirky and fun, with a carefully-curated selection of reds, whites and roses from around the United States and beyond.

-The Market Place’s emphasis to sustainability doesn’t stop at the food and wine.
+Market Place’s emphasis on sustainability doesn’t stop at the food and wine.
 The eatery heats its water with a solar system and even the soap in the restrooms is made locally.

 A few of our favorite menu items at The Market Place include: